JonathanDLTran/CS6120-Jonathan/project/writeup.md

 ## Vectorization

 Vectorization is broken into several stages.
 The first stage is to preprocess the code, which enables the vectorization algorithms to have greater opportunities to create vectors.
-The second stage is to run the vectorization algorithms on the preprocessed basic blocks in the code, and create vectors, which then replace code in the basic block.
+The second stage is to create runs of vectorizable instructions.
+A run of instructions is::::: A vectorizable instruction is>>:The third stage is to run the vectorization algorithms on the runs of vectorizable instructions, and create vectors, which then replace code in the basic block.

 ### Preprocessing

 Preprocessing is applied to the Bril code to allow for further optimization potential.
 Assuming no memory operations are present, the first preprocessing optimizations applied are simple dead code elimination (DCE), LVN, loop invariant code motion (LICM).
 Removing obviously dead instructions will and applying local value numbering will simplify the code, propagate constants, and eliminate common subexpressions, simplifying some of the vectorization later on.
 As a side note, the condition for non-present memory conditions is because my implementations do not handle memory operations for DCE, LVN or LICM.

 Next, loops in the code are fully unrolled, if possible.
 Unrolling only applies to loops that have one iteration variable that is increasing by 1 or decreasing by 1.
-Further, the loop header must have exactly one branch condition, dependign on the iteration variable.
+Further, the loop header must have exactly one branch condition, depending on the iteration variable.
 The loop also must have only one exit, from the branch condition in the header.
 By unrolling the code, loops get expanded into long sequences of straight-line code without branches or jumps.
 Having straight line code allows for long sequences of instructions that can be identified as vectorizable, and the possibility that a vector may be used several times.

 After unrolling, stores are then moved as late in the basic block as possible.
 Store movement depends on alias analysis, because a store can only move past another store or another load, assuming no aliasing.
 Moving stores later in the basic block allows for a greater opportunity of finding vectors, because vectors have to end when a store is identified.